Total prohibition Total freedom

 0 ------ 10 ------ 20 ------ 30 ------ 40 ------ 50 ------ 60 ------ 70 ------ 80 ------ 90 ------ 100

-*Standard firearms ownership:unrestricted, no permit or license required
+*Standard firearms ownership:unrestricted, but permit required for handgun sales

 *Machine Gun Ownership:state registration; otherwise compliance with federal law

 *Firearm law uniformity:preemption law, firearm laws uniform throughout state